TheOdinProject/curriculum/javascript/react-js/state-and-props.md

 export default App;
 ~~~

 Let's take a look at what is happening here.
 Above, there are two components, `MyComponent` and `App`.
 As you can see, `MyComponent` is a child component of `App`, which passes down a property called `title`.
 In this specific example, the title is set to "React".
 In `MyComponent`, we can access the title (React) that has been passed down with the syntax `this.props.title`.
-The curly brackets around it are always needed when you write JavaScript in React.
+The curly brackets around it are always needed when you write JavaScript in JSX.
 _IMPORTANT_: Make sure you pass `props` to the constructor of the child component (MyComponent) as well as the `super()` method, otherwise you will not be able to access `this.props.title` in `MyComponent`.

 Now you might be wondering how props work with functions.
 Believe it or not, they work the same way!